0DayMonxrch/0DayMonxrch/README.md

 ## About

 I build backend systems in Go and study how they break under load.\
-Parallel to that, I'm going through Linux container internals from the ground up: namespaces, cgroups, capabilities, seccomp - before touching any tooling
+Parallel to that, I'm going through Linux container internals from scratch.

----

-## Currently Building

-### Distributed API Gateway *(active, in progress)*

-A production-grade API Gateway in Go.
-The goal is to make decisions a real platform team would make, and document why.

-**What's in it:**
-- Rate limiting, JWT + mTLS auth, OIDC integration
-- Distributed tracing (Jaeger), metrics (Prometheus + Grafana)
-- Deployed on Kubernetes via Helm
-- Fault injection in tests, testcontainers-go for integration testing
-- Architecture decisions tracked in ADRs

-`Go` `Redis` `PostgreSQL` `Docker` `Kubernetes` `Helm` `Prometheus` `Jaeger` `JWT` `mTLS`

-*Repository goes public soon*

 ---